yuqiliao/IDE-help-guide/08-definitions-by-study.Rmd

 •	Percentiles

 #### Averages
 For the TALIS assessment, teacher and principal averages for continuous variables are in the same units as the variables themselves (e.g., average age of teachers).
 By default, the standard errors of the averages are shown in parentheses.
-Note that averages will only display in the TALIS IDE if you have selected a continuous variable as a measure.
+Note that averages will only display in the TALIS IDE if you have selected a continuous variable as a dependent variable.

 #### Percentages
 Percentages are the default statistic used for analysis in the TALIS IDE.
 This statistic shows the percentage of teachers or schools as a row percentage.
 For example, if the first column lists countries, then each country will display its own percentage distribution of teachers or principals across its row.
 By default, percentage distributions do not include missing data, although there is an option to include them.

 #### Standard deviations
-The standard deviation is a measure of how widely or narrowly dispersed scores are.
+The standard deviation is a dependent variable of how widely or narrowly dispersed scores are.
 Under general normality assumptions, 95 percent of the scores are within two standard deviations of the mean.
 Thus, if the average score is 35 and the standard deviation is 5, it means that 95 percent of the scores fall between 30 and 40.
 The standard deviation is the square root of the variance.

 #### Percentiles
 This statistic shows the threshold (or cut-point) for the following: